 Takeaway – Always make sure that the product or service solves a clear problem.

 Whether he hides from the limelight more than other serial entrepreneurs or not, Brian Chesky has certainly proven his worthiness of success through endless graft and perseverance.
-Indeed, startups and entrepreneurs could do far worse than take advice on board from the humble CEO of Air BnB.
+Indeed, startups and entrepreneurs could do far worse than take advice from the humble CEO of Airbnb.